Blog

 Resolution is more than marking an exception cleared.
 An integrated resolution workflow updates the source of truth, posts the correcting entry, generates the audit trail, and feeds root cause tracking back into the reconciliation engine.

 This last step separates a reactive exception queue from a proactive control function.
 A feedback loop into matching logic means the same exception is less likely to recur, because the engine has learned the pattern.
-Over time, exception frequency drops, and the team’s exception volume stays manageable even during peak volume handling periods like new payment provider onboarding or end-of-quarter close.
+Over time, exception frequency drops and the team’s volume stays manageable even during peak periods like new payment provider onboarding or end-of-quarter close.

 The line is upstream prevention versus downstream cleanup.
 As PwC’s anomaly detection analysis noted, reconciliation built reactively, applying technology to whatever data arrives, is structurally insufficient.
-The fix requires platforms that prevent anomalous data from being generated in the first place.
+Preventing anomalous data from entering the workflow in the first place is what changes the outcome.

 A proactive exception process has three traits a reactive one does not: